Ambijubi/SMPPL-for-Open-Source-v0.2/README.md

 ## Choose a License

 * [SMPPL for Freeware](SMPPL-Freeware.md): You are allowed to use the software if you send the author a postcard.
-* [SMPPL for Open Source](SMPPL-OpenSource.md): you are allowed to use and redistribute the code if you send the author a postcard.
+* [SMPPL for Open Source](SMPPL-OpenSource.md): you are allowed to redistribute the code if you send the author a postcard.